Domain-Shift-Aware Conformal Prediction for Large Language Models: Preliminaries

-This method guarantees valid coverage if the conditional distributions coincide across calibration and test data, i.e., $Y_{n+1} \given X_{n+1}$ is the same as the conditional distribution $Y_i \given X_i$ for $i = 1, \ldots, n$.
-When there is no covariate shift, the density ratio $r(x)$ is 1 for all $x \in \mathcal X$, which reduces to standard CP.

 In practice, the density ratio $r(x)$ is unknown and must be estimated.
 When covariates from both calibration and test data are available, $r(x)$ can be estimated by training a classifier.
 Let $W = 0$ indicate an observation from the calibration data and $W = 1$ from the test data.
-Then we can write $r(x)$ as
+Then we can write $r(x)$ as Thus, training a classifier to estimate $\P(W=1 \!\mid\!
+X=x)$ provides an estimate of $r(x)$.